-There are various reasons why this may be happening and we’ll look at some of these and what you can do yourself at home to fix it.
+A washing machine not filling with water is one of the most common washing machine problems we hear about from customers who contact us looking for a washing machine repair.
+There are various reasons why this fault could be occurring in your machine, and in this article, we will look at some of these and what you can do yourself at home to fix it.

-These switches control the amount of water going into the machine to prevent over-filling.
-Sometimes faulty switches can be the cause and will need to be checked.
-This is generally something you will want a qualified washing machine engineer to diagnose as it would involve opening up the appliance.
+Washing machine water level switches control the amount of water that goes into the machine to prevent over-filling.
+Sometimes faulty switches can be the cause of a washing machine not filling with water and they will need to be checked.
+This is something that should be done by a qualified washing machine engineer as it involves opening up the appliance.

-This one is very simple and one you can do at home.
-Check the filters to ensure they’re not clogged up and replace them if needed.
-Most appliances are designed to be accessible for the user to maintain this on a regular basis.
-If the filter has deteriorated then replace it with a new one.
+If there’s a problem with the washing machine filters, it is usually a simple fault to diagnose.
+Check the filters to ensure that they’re not clogged up, if they are then you can clean them as needed by removing dust and lint.
+Most appliances are designed to be accessible for the user to maintain the filters on a regular basis.
+If the filter has deteriorated, then it will need to be replaced with a new one.

 Another reason for a washing machine not filling with water is a blocked pressure chamber.
 This can result in air becoming trapped which causes the pressure switch to stay on.
-You can check this by seeing if the machine with spin even with no water.
+You can check this by seeing if the machine will spin even with no water.